Afghan official: Kabul to probe Pakistan security complaint

-KABUL, Afghanistan (AP) - An Afghan official says the government hasn’t been officially informed of any security concerns that have prompted Pakistan to close its consular services in Kabul.
+KABUL, Afghanistan (AP) - Pakistan closed its consular services in Kabul on Monday, citing unspecified security concerns and an Afghan official said the government would investigate the issue, though it was not officially informed of any concerns.

-Pakistan’s Embassy in a statement announced the closure, citing unspecified security concerns.
-It says that consular services won’t be available from Monday on and until further information.
+Pakistan’s Embassy announced the closure in a statement, saying that the consular services would no longer be available until further information.

-Islamabad has not disclosed any details on the security concerns but on Sunday, Pakistan’s foreign affairs ministry summoned the Afghan chargé d’affaires to convey concerns about the safety of its diplomats in Kabul.
+On Sunday, Pakistan’s foreign affairs ministry summoned the Afghan chargé d’affaires to convey concerns about the safety of its diplomats in Kabul.

+“The Afghan chargé d’affaires was informed that the officers and staff of the Embassy of Pakistan were being harassed over the past two days,” it said, adding that they were blocked while on the road and that embassy vehicles were hit by motorcycles while on their way to the diplomatic mission in Kabul.

-Garan Miahen, spokesman for the Afghan foreign ministry, told The Associated Press on Monday that says authorities will investigate the issue.
+Gran Hewad, spokesman for the Afghan foreign ministry, told The Associated Press that authorities will investigate the issue.
+“We are in contact with the Pakistan Embassy here in Kabul to solve the issue,” he said.

-Afghanistan and Pakistan have an uneasy relationship, with Kabul blaming Islamabad for supporting the Taliban in the country’s protracted war.
+Afghanistan and Pakistan have an uneasy relationship, with Kabul blaming Islamabad for supporting the Taliban in the country’s protracted war, a charge Pakistan denies.

 Sign up for Daily Newsletters

-Note: This story has been corrected to show the name of the Afghan spokesman is Gran Hewad, not Garan Miahen.